bacontime/blog-mirror/nature/astrosymbols.md

 </tr></thead>
 <tr>
 <td class="catsym">Mercury<br>☿</td>
 <td>Tidally locked.
 Extreme temperatures.
 Very close to sun.
-Moves really fast around the sun.</td>
+Moves really fast around the sun.
+Closest planet to Earth (on average) yet also the most difficult to reach.</td>
 <td>God of commerce and communication (and thieves and trickery).
 Guides souls to the underworld.
 Questionable fashion accessories.</td>
 </tr>
 <tr>